nvmsydney/WeeklyMessages/README.md

-# Recipes Newsletter
+# Weekly Newsletter

-A weekly recipes newsletter that you can subscribe to.
+An automated newsletter that sends out a different message every Sunday!
+This was created for my girlfriend.